Day 27 - Mitchell to Sioux Falls SD

 Highlights of the day:

 The route was through farm country.
-This year the crops looked way behind schedule.
-Seems the lack of rain has really had an impact here.
-Some riders heard stories from farmers that the amount of cattle has decreased in the area because of feed shortages.
-We had our share of corn and soybeans, but the plants were much smaller.
+We had our share of corn and soybeans.
 Sometimes just corn (View A).
 Sometimes just soybeans (View B).
 Sometimes corn to the left and soybeans to the right (View C).
 Sometimes soybeans to the left and corn to the right (View D).
 There is variety if you know what to look for?
 Toss in some cows and that’s been our view of rural southeastern South Dakota.